syedshamael1999/SQL-Data-Warehouse-Project/docs/project_walkthrough.md

 ---
 ### 🗄️ Creating Database and schemas

-The first step is to create a database.
-This script creates a new database named `DataWarehouse` after checking if it already exists.
+**The first step** is to create a database.
+The following script creates a new database named `DataWarehouse` after checking if it already exists.
 If the database exists, it is dropped and recreated.
 Additionally, the script sets up three schemas within the database: `bronze`, `silver`, and `gold`.

 🔹 [Database & Schemas Script](https://github.com/syedshamael1999/SQL-Data-Warehouse-Project/blob/main/scripts/init_database.sql)